JSmith01/ai-image-converter/README.md

 For convenience the class provides two methods `getInputBufferView` and `getOutputBufferView` for input and output accordingly.

-The initialization is asynchronous right now, so `initPromise` property of the instance exists.

 Initial assumption for the class is the max image size of **1920 x 1920**.
 If bigger image is required, it needs to either changing `ImageConverter.maxDimension` before instantiating the class, or in runtime `imageConverterInstance.adjustMemory(width, height)` method can be used.